Skip to main content

 4. autoGMS creates the booking first, then opens the booking-linked estimate workspace with the deposit panel focused.

-5. Review the amount in the deposit panel.
+5. Review the deposit handoff and open InvoicesDeposits.

 Done.
-You have both the booking and the draft deposit invoice without re-entering the estimate.
+You have both the booking and the estimate-backed deposit invoice without re-entering the estimate.

 Scenario: I created the deposit draft and now need to send or mark it paid